What’s the average electricity bill in Australia?

 Small changes could help you lower your bill

-From shifting when you use power to upgrading appliances to regularly comparing policies, small shifts in your habits can make a difference.
+From shifting when you use power to upgrading appliances to regularly comparing energy plans, small shifts in your habits can make a difference.

 What’s the average Australians pay on their electricity bill?